How iRest can help

 — Resident, HMP Lewes

-For inmates and people recently released
+For residents and people in recovery

 iRest can also support prison staff by helping them to bring balance into their lives.
 This form of mindfulness-based practice provides tools for managing the daily challenges and stress of working in prison environments.